finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the holdings should be set to the provided targets.
-    List<AdjustHoldingRequest> holdingAdjustments = Arrays.asList(null); // List<AdjustHoldingRequest> | The complete set of target holdings for the transaction portfolio.
+    List<AdjustHoldingRequest> holdingAdjustments = Arrays.asList(); // List<AdjustHoldingRequest> | The complete set of target holdings for the transaction portfolio.
     try {
       AdjustHolding result = apiInstance.setHoldings(scope, code, effectiveAt, holdingAdjustments);
       System.out.println(result);